thesmartenergy/rdfp/rdfp-website/src/site/markdown/demonstration.md

 # Demonstration

-Resource https://w3id.org/rdfp/example on this website demonstrates RDF Presentation Negotiation, and the use of the `rdfp-jersey-server` implementation.
+Resource http://ci.emse.fr/rdfp/example demonstrates RDF Presentation Negotiation, and the use of the `rdfp-jersey-server` implementation.

 The resource exposes and consumes RDF Graphs that are described by https://w3id.org/rdfp/example/graph (negotiate its representation with the server, or directly access the [turtle](https://w3id.org/rdfp/example/description.ttl), or a [RDF/XML](https://w3id.org/rdfp/example/description.rdf) document).